pungggi/smart-terminal-mcp/README.md

 ### `terminal_exec`

 Execute a command with deterministic completion detection.
+If the MCP client sends a `progressToken`, long-running calls may also emit best-effort `notifications/progress` updates.

 | Param | Type | Default | Description |
 |-------|------|---------|-------------|